Toronto Free Vasectomy Clinic – Serving Southern Ontario

 Please contact us anytime with questions or to book an appointment in the coming weeks.
 Call now if you would like your procedure soon.

-Doctor Roland Sing is a Urologist with 19 years of experience.
+Doctor Roland Sing is a Urologist with over 20 years of experience.
 He is a member of the Royal College of Surgeons of Canada, and he holds a clinical fellowship in the subspecialty of Endourology.

 No-scalpel vasectomies are a focus of Dr. Sing’s practice, and he believes they can be performed safely, effectively, and efficiently in a comfortable setting.
 Our clinic operates with the goal of reducing vasectomy wait times in Ontario and making the whole experience as pleasant as possible.